Tewr/BlazorFileReader/README.md

 ### IFileReference.CreateMemoryStreamAsync()
 The `IFileReference.CreateMemoryStreamAsync()` method (without any argument) is basically the same as calling `IFileReference.CreateMemoryStreamAsync(bufferSize: file.Size)`.
-Calling `IFileReference.CreateMemoryStreamAsync()` may thus be unsuitable for large files (at least for client-side Blazor) as the UI will be blocked during the transfer.
+Calling `IFileReference.CreateMemoryStreamAsync()` may thus be unsuitable for large files (at least for client-side Blazor as the UI will be blocked during the transfer).

 ## Usage in a Blazor View